Advanced piece settings in call creation

 1. Navigate to your call (create new or edit existing)

-2. Scroll to the "Upload Settings" section
+2. Scroll to the "Piece Requirements" section

 3. Click the "Advanced" collapsible section to expand it